What is fracking?

 House prices - Fear of fracking:

-Traffic pollution - Fracking could lead to a 30% rise in traffic pollution
+Traffic and pollution - Fracking could lead to a rise in air pollution